FUNNY POEMS MENU

 |

 Category: Funny Epigrams Poems Classic humorous and funny poems.
-A pithy saying or remark expressing an idea in a clever or amusing way, short and satirical with a witty ending.
+An epigram is a pithy saying or remark to express an idea in an amusing way, short and satirical with witty endings.
 A WIFE ord Erskine, at women presuming to rail,

 Calls a wife "a tin canister tied to one's tail";